Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification

 \section{Case study: call option trading}

 Options are a widely used financial tool that investors employ to speculate on market movements or hedge against potential risks.
 The potential profits for option buyers are limitless, but their losses are capped, which is why they pay a premium.
 Conversely, option writers face potentially unlimited losses, while their profits are restricted, which is why they receive a premium.
 Call options are a fundamental derivative instrument in finance, granting the holder the right, but not the obligation, to purchase an underlying asset at the strike price, within a specified time period \cite{merton1978returns}.
 The buyer expects stock prices to rise, while the writer anticipates a decline.
-Volatility is a key driver of the option's premium, as it reflects the market’s expectation of the asset’s future price fluctuations.
-The profit for the buyer is calculated as $\max(0, S_t - R) - P$, where $S_t$ is the stock price of the underlying asset at time $t$, $R$ is the strike price, i.e., the predetermined price at which the buyer can purchase the asset, and $P$ is the premium paid as a cost of purchasing the call option.
+The call option payoff is given as $\max(0, S_t - R) $, where $S_t$ is the stock price of the underlying asset at time $t$, $R$ is the strike price, i.e., the predetermined price at which the buyer can purchase the asset.
+The profit for the buyer is calculated by subtracting the premium $P$ from the payoff.
+The premium paid is a cost of purchasing the call option.